 A digital marketing company should not leave you guessing what is being done, why it matters, or how the work connects back to business goals.

-That means clear priorities, realistic timelines, measured reporting, and honest conversations about what is working, what is not working, and what needs attention next.
+The relationship should include realistic timelines, clear priorities, measured reporting, and honest conversations about what is working, what is not working, and what needs to change.

-More web traffic is not only a volume question.
-The site may need better rankings, clearer content, paid visibility, technical fixes, or pages that match the way people search.
+Traffic only matters if it has somewhere useful to go.
+More visitors may require better rankings, better content, paid visibility, technical fixes, or pages that better match how people search.

-Why are we ranking for some but not all of our keywords?
+Why do we rank for some keywords but not all of them?

 The answer should be clear.
 It should not be another vague optimization promise, recycled monthly task list, or report full of numbers without explanation.